 A fully-operable IoT system relies on advanced and often abstract programming languages, including visual programming techniques.
 In addition, any given IoT project incorporates a range of different technologies, each with their own complexities.

 If you want all these technologies to “speak” to one another, you need a high level of programming expertise.
-Often, these requirements go beyond basic programming skills, so many companies lack the expertise to implement IoT.
+Often, these requirements go beyond basic programming skills.

 4. The Need for Around-the-Clock Operability

-The basis of IoT is growth and acceleration.
-As data stores keep growing, these systems require additional sensors and advanced analytics to keep pace.
+As data stores keep growing, IoT systems require additional sensors and advanced analytics to keep pace.

 The only issue?
 You can’t exactly take your system offline to make those changes.
 Doing so would create downtime, which could have devastating consequences.